-Investments in technology have led to reduced MLR penalties by giving payors more insight and control over their members as those members go through an episode of care.
+Investments in technology have led to reduced MLR penalties by giving payers more insight and control over their members as those members go through an episode of care.

 The Post Acute Analytics Approach

-With it’s proprietary platform Anna™, which offers real-time, actionable insights, PAA is well positioned to not only take full risk on post-acute care spending but also advise payors on the best risk-sharing model to implement based on the payors historical utilization trends and projected future trends.
+With it’s proprietary platform Anna™, which offers real-time, actionable insights, PAA is well positioned to not only take full risk on post-acute care spending but also advise payers on the best risk-sharing model to implement based on the payers historical utilization trends and projected future trends.